Introduction

 Tenfingers is a decentralized sharing protocol that lets you share any file or data with anyone, or just a selected few!

 Make a blog, a website or share your latest photos, it is all possible with Tenfingers.
-Share your link, and your friends will have access at all times to your latest whereabouts!
+Share your link, and your friends will have access at all times about your latest whereabouts.

 With oversharing, your data can be accessed at all times, even when your computer is turned off!